itsashunayak/yolovision/README.md

 # Yolovision
-Made a Andriod Application using Java and OpenCV
+A Andriod Application using Java and OpenCV
 ## Technologies
 ***
 A list of technologies used within the project: